 COVID-19 Testing Guidance

-UnitedHealthcare will cover medically necessary COVID-19 testing during the national public health emergency period (currently scheduled to end July 19, 2021), at no cost share when ordered by a physician or appropriately licensed health care professional for purposes of the diagnosis or treatment of an individual member.*
+UnitedHealthcare will cover medically appropriate COVID-19 testing during the national public health emergency period (currently scheduled to end July 19, 2021), at no cost share, when ordered by a physician or appropriately licensed health care professional for purposes of the diagnosis or treatment of an individual member.*